 April Lin (林森) / 2020 / 3 mins 45 sec / Cantonese & Mandarin / English and Chinese Subtitles

 “now i close my eyes the world i see is so beautiful” samples lines from the Taiwanese New Wave film Yi Yi, and those borrowed words, those intergenerational whisperings in Chinese dialect, had me pondering at how ancestors and descendants create bridges — across time, and if you’re diasporic, across global space.
 These bridges feel all too easily invisible to me, but what would it look like if we were strolling on them?
 What if we jumped off?
 Would we create another bridge, or open up a new dimension?

-In Virtual Return You (Can’t) Dehaunt
+In Virtual Return You (Can’t) Dehaun

 Yarli Alison (林雅莉) / 2021 / 24 mins 18 sec / Cantonese & English / English and Chinese Subtitles

-In Virtual Return You (can’t) Dehaunt is a multi-channel moving-image work by Yarli Allison.
+In Virtual Return We (can’t) Dehaunt is a multi-channel moving-image work by Yarli Allison.
 It traces the real life stories of four queer Hong Kong (trans)migrants by reconstructing their nostalgic homes in virtual reality (VR), that draws attention to diasporic narratives and cultural archives through the process of cognitively metaphorical ‘returns’.

 Lu Yang (陸揚) / 2013 / 11 mins 20 sec / English and Chinese Subtitles